Taiwan Passport Sticker

 Taiwan Passport Sticker (台灣國護照貼紙) is a set of passport stickers designed by pro-Taiwan independence activist Denis Chen in 2015.
 Taiwanese pro-independence supporters placed the sticker on the front cover of Taiwan passports to re-brand the country's official name from "中華民國" and "Republic of China" to the fictional name "台灣國" (lit.
 State of Taiwan) and "Republic of Taiwan" (ROT).
-The country's national emblem, which is nearly identical to the emblem of Kuomintang, can also be replaced by the cartoons of images unique to Taiwan, including Jade Mountain, the island’s highest mountain; Formosan black bear; and pro-democracy activist Cheng Nan-jung.
+The country's national emblem, which is nearly identical to the emblem of Kuomintang, can also be replaced by the cartoons of images unique to Taiwan, including Jade Mountain, the island's highest mountain; a Formosan black bear; and pro-democracy activist Cheng Nan-jung.

-The designer, Denis Chen, said that his goal was "to highlight the absurdity of 'the Republic of China' and the need of founding a new country through changing the passport covers".
+The designer of the stickers, Denis Chen, said that his goal was "to highlight the absurdity of 'the Republic of China' and the need of founding a new country through changing the passport covers".

-Pro-independence Taiwanese applauded these stickers.
-Some commented on social media that they had experienced prolonged customs process abroad because officers confused the Republic of China with the People’s Republic of China.
+Pro-independence Taiwanese applauded these stickers, with some commenting on social media that they had experienced a prolonged customs process abroad, because officers confused the Republic of China with People's Republic of China.

 Controversies in other countries

-Despite the claim by users on the internet that the re-branded passport was accepted by 27 countries for entry (including the People's Republic of China), the sticker soon caused its holders to be deported from a number of countries and regions, while some other countries forced the holders of such passports to remove their stickers.
+Despite claims by internet users that the re-branded passport was accepted by 27 countries for entry (including the People's Republic of China), the sticker soon caused its holders to be deported from a number of countries and regions, while some other countries forced the holders of such passports to remove their stickers.
 It is worth noting that alteration of passports, including its covers, may be a criminal offense in some countries.

 Singapore was the first country in Asia to deny entry to holders of such passports on 29 November 2015, and deported three ROC nationals for "altering their travel documents".
 Among the three, two immediately removed the ROT stickers upon the further inquiries by the Immigration and Checkpoints Authority (ICA) officers, but were eventually deported by Singapore to Taiwan.
 Another person had refused to remove such stickers and instead requested diplomatic representatives of Taiwan for consular protection, but was also deported in the end by ICA.
 The two Special Administrative Regions of China, Hong Kong and Macau, soon followed suit and refused to accept holders of such passports for entry.
 A spokesperson of Hong Kong Immigration Department said that any person who "altered the travel document without lawful authority, or, who possess or use altered travel document", is a violation of Immigration Ordinance and can be sentenced for up to 14 years in prison.